Q: Is there anything I need to do before receiving a treatment?

 Q: Will it be covered by my insurance?

 A: Acupuncture is one of the CAM therapies that are more commonly covered by insurance.
-We are an in network provider for Blue Shield of CA, United Healthcare & Optum.
+We are an in network provider for several United Healthcare & Optum plans.
 However, you should check with your insurer before you start treatment to see whether acupuncture will be covered for your condition and, if so, to what extent.
 However, if you’re insurance does not cover treatments, the cost is still very affordable.
 Therapeutic yoga is not covered by insurance.
 You are more then welcome to use your health savings or flex spending accounts for any of our services.
+We are also happy to provide a super bill for you to submit to your insurance company for potential reimbursement if we are not in network with your insurance company.

 Q: Are oils or lotions used?